Bromium: Technology

 Bromium's technology is called micro-virtualization, which is designed to protect computers from malicious code execution initiated by the end user, including rogue web links, email attachments and downloaded files.
 Its virtualization technology relies on hardware isolation for protection.

-It is implemented by a late-load hypervisor called a Microvisor, which is based on the open source Xen hypervisor.
+It is implemented by a late-load hypervisor called a Microvisor, which is based on the open-source Xen hypervisor.
 The Microvisor is similar in concept to a traditional hypervisor installed on a server or desktop computer's operating system.
 Traditional virtual machines are full versions of an operating system, but the Microvisor uses the hardware virtualization features present in modern desktop processors to create specialized virtual machines tailored to support specific tasks called micro-VMs.
 When a new application is opened, a link is clicked on, or an email attachment is downloaded, the Microvisor creates a micro-VM tailored to that specific task allowing access to only those resources required to execute.
 By placing all vulnerable tasks inside micro-VMs that are tied to the hardware, there is no way for malware to escape through a sandbox layer and attack the host environment (i.e. the operating system in which micro-VMs are executed).
-Each process gets its own micro-VM, and that virtual machine is disposed when the process stops, destroying any malware with it.
+Each process gets its own micro-VM, and that virtual machine is disposed of when the process stops, destroying any malware with it.

 The Microvisor enforces the principle of least privilege by isolating all applications and operating system functions within a micro-VM from interacting with any other micro-VM, the protected desktop system, or the network the protected desktop is embedded in.

 The architecture specifically relies on x86 virtualization to guarantee that task-specific mandatory access control (MAC) policies will be executed whenever a micro-VM attempts to access key Windows services.
 Since Micro-VMs are hardware-isolated from each other and from the protected operating system, trusted and untrusted tasks can coexist on a single system with mutual isolation.

 The Microvisor’s attack surface is extremely narrow making exploits prohibitively expensive to execute.
 A report from NSS Labs detailed penetration testing of the Bromium architecture, which achieved a perfect score in defeating all malware and expert human attempts at penetration.